top of page

 What’s Happening in HR and Employment Law

-There’s been a lot of hype about the Employment Rights Bill, and understandably so as it’s billed as one of the biggest overhauls of employment law in a generation, however, and here’s the key for you: it hasn’t landed in full yet!
+There’s been a lot of hype about the Employment Rights Bill.
+Understandably so, as it’s billed as one of the biggest overhauls of employment law in a generation.
+However, here’s the key for you: it hasn’t landed in full yet!

 Last week, the Bill failed to clear its final stage in Parliament.
 The House of Lords pushed back on several changes, sending it back to the Commons for another round of what’s known as “parliamentary ping pong”.

-So, what's the reality? - it’s likely to be at least several months before any decisions are made, and most changes won’t be enforced until 2027, so no need for panic.
+So, what's the reality?
+It’s likely to be at least several months before any decisions are made.
+Most changes won’t be enforced until 2027, so there’s no need for panic.

 The Government is now caught between sticking to its promise or compromising to get the Bill through.